AaronL1011/Assignments/Term_3_Workbook/README.md

 }
 ```

-In this javascript example we can look at how the if statement handles control flow.
-The if keyword is used to check if the specified condition evaluates to true or false.
+In this javascript example we can look at how the 'if statement' handles control flow.
+The 'if' keyword is used to check if the specified condition evaluates to true or false.
 If it is true, it will execute the block of code under it, until the next keyword (else if, else).
-If the condition is false, the control flow will ignore the code block and continue to the next keyword, in this case "else", which will execute its following block of code if all the previous conditions failed.
+If the condition is false, the control flow will ignore the code block and continue to the next keyword, in this case 'else', which will execute its following block of code if all the previous conditions failed.

 Control flow in regards to Loops are handled by repeating the block of code within the loop, until the specified condition is met.
 Example: